swiftlang/swift-evolution/proposals/0378-package-registry-auth.md

-Credentials are to be specified in the native credential store of the operating system if supported, otherwise in the user-level `.netrc` file.
+Credentials are to be specified in the native credential store of the operating system if supported, otherwise in the user-level netrc file.
 (Only macOS Keychain will be supported in the initial feature release; more might be added in the future.)

 See [credential storage](#credential-storage) for more details on configuring